microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_ws/aks_ws_arm_template/_index.md

 ---
 type: docs
-title: "AKS hybrid cluster provisioning from Azure"
+title: "Azure Kubernetes Service (AKS) on Windows Server"
-linkTitle: "AKS hybrid cluster provisioning from Azure"
+linkTitle: "Azure Kubernetes Service (AKS) on Windows Server"
 weight: 2
 description: >
 ---

-## Deploy an AKS hybrid cluster provisioned from Azure using an ARM Template
+## Deploy an AKS hybrid cluster on Windows Sercver provisioned from Azure using an ARM Template

 The following Jumpstart scenario will show how to create an AKS cluster provisioned from an Azure Windows Server VM and connect it to Azure Arc via resource Bridge, using an [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview) for deployment.
 The provided ARM template is responsible for creating the Azure resources as well as executing the LogonScript (AKS Edge Essentials cluster creation and Azure Arc onboarding (Azure VM and AKS Edge Essentials cluster)) on the Azure VM.